Background pattern

 Pediatric population

-Dobutamine is indicated in all pediatric age groups (from newborns to 18 years old) as an inotropic support in states of low cardiac output resulting from decompensated heart failure, after cardiac surgery, cardiomyopathies, and in cardiogenic or septic shock.
+Dobutamine is indicated in all pediatric age groups (from newborns to 18 years) as inotropic support in states of hypoperfusion with low cardiac output resulting from decompensated heart failure, after cardiac surgery, cardiomyopathies, and in cardiogenic or septic shock.

-2. What you need to know before starting to use Dobutamine Hikma
+2. What you need to know before you use Dobutamine Hikma

-• If you are allergic to dobutamine, sodium metabisulfite or any of the other components of this medication (described in section 6).
-An allergic reaction may include hives, itching, difficulty breathing or swelling of the face, lips, throat or tongue.
+• If you are allergic to dobutamine, sodium metabisulfite, or any of the other ingredients of this medicine (described in section 6).
+An allergic reaction may include rash, itching, difficulty breathing, or swelling of the face, lips, throat, or tongue.

 • If you have high blood pressure due to a tumor near the kidney (pheochromocytoma).

-• If you have a low blood volume that has not been corrected (your doctor will know).
+• If you have low blood volume that has not been corrected (your doctor will know).

-• If you have a blockage that interferes with the blood flow to your heart (your doctor will know).
+• If you have an obstruction that interferes with blood flow from your heart (your doctor will know).

-• If you have uncontrolled arrhythmia (heart rhythm).
+• If you have an uncontrolled arrhythmia (heart rhythm)

-Do not use Dobutamina Hikma also for examining your heart if:
+Do not use Dobutamine Hikma also to examine your heart if:

 • You have unstable angina (uncontrolled).